Dec 21, 2024 • 3 min read

 Look at a map of the US and you'll see the islands of the Florida Keys dangling down from the southern tip of Florida in a 113-mile-long chain.
-From a glance, this might not look like the easiest part of the USA to get around, but in reality, traveling across the archipelago is surprisingly straightforward.
+At a glance, figuring out the best ways of getting around Key West and the rest of the Florida Keys might seem complicated, but in reality, traveling across the archipelago is surprisingly straightforward.

 In fact, it can be easier to travel here than in a lot of other places in the US, and that’s because this is an island chain, not in spite of it.
 One long road connects the main islands of the Keys to the rest of Florida – unless you have a boat or a plane or are a very keen swimmer, that’s how you get from tropical island A to tropical island B.